Treasures of Grace

 3. The Lead Teacher is responsible for communicating the needs for their class prior to the start of Co-op in September & mid-year.

 4. If additional supplies are needed throughout the year, the Lead Teacher will get prior authorization from the Treasurer.
-In order to be good stewards of our Co-op's finances, it is important for Teachers and Committees to plan ahead for purchases with a thorough supply list.
+In order to be good stewards of the co-op's finances, it is important for teachers to plan ahead for purchases with a thorough supply list.

 5. The Treasurer will approve purchases based upon the Co-op budget set for the year.